-The range was perfectly adequate, but not necessarily anything special – range balls are included in your greens fee.
-The short game area however, is phenomenal.
+The range was perfectly adequate, but not necessarily anything special – range balls are included in your green fee.
+The short game area, however, is phenomenal.

-An array of bunker and interesting green undulations will make sure that you get to practice any shot you want before your round.
+An array of bunkers and interesting green undulations will make sure that you get to practice any shot you want before your round.

 Hole 1 (Par 5, 459 yards)

 After warming up on the incredible practice facilities we headed to the first tee, unsure of what to expect.
-The first hole leads is confusing in that it leads you away from the lake, but it really helps to build the tension.
+The first hole is kind of confusing in that it leads you away from the lake, but it really helps to build the tension.

 The only thing scarier than that bunker, is the deep greenside bunker that sits awaiting to eat up any short approaches – so keep this in mind if you’re thinking of going for it in two.